haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

   <summary style="bold">
     <b><i>See answer</i></b> <i class="material-icons">expand_more</i>
   </summary>
-The values themselves are expercted to differ, because `alascan` calculates Δ HADDOCK score, while PROT-ON predicts ΔΔG.
+The values themselves are expected to differ, because `alascan` calculates ΔHADDOCK score, while PROT-ON predicts ΔΔG.
 Moreover, both tools are making predictions using different methods, so it is normal to have different results.
 However, if both tools consistently identify the same mutations as binding enreaching or depleting - this may signal that mutated residues indeed play a key role in binding affinity.
 </details>
 <br>

-Now let’s consider how sensitive is this kind of analysis on the quality of the docking model.
+Now let us consider how sensitive is this kind of analysis on the quality of the docking model.
 Instead of using the crystal structure, repeat this analysis using the best model of the top-ranked cluster or the best model with the lowest LRMSD value.

 <a class="prompt prompt-question">
 Consider the most binding-enrishing/-depleating mutations predicted based on the docking model.
 How different are those compared to the mutations, predicted based on the crystal structure?